PhobicRemnant/python_stuff/README.md

-# python_stuff
+# Python stuff

-Experiment with Python so we can have some examples for when we forget what are we doing
+Experiments with Python so we can have some examples for when we forget what are we doing.